Reviewing the work and health research landscape

 What is the issue?

 Research in this area is critical to help find solutions to these widespread issues.
-The Department of Health and Social Care (DHSC) has commissioned RAND Europe to conduct a study on the landscape of funding for research on health and employment in the UK.
+The Department of Health and Social Care (DHSC) commissioned RAND Europe to conduct a study on the landscape of funding for research on health and employment in the UK.

-How are we helping?
+How did we help?

 Through desk research of publicly available databases, and interviews with work and health researchers and funders, we examined the level of funding for work and health research in the UK since 2015; what the funding was spent on — in terms of type of research and topic; and identified needs for future work and health research.

 The study provided an overview of the research funded by UK funding bodies since 2015, including details on the involved research institutions and funders and policy relevance.
 A second strand of the research helped to assist the Work and Health Unit (WHU) – a joint unit between DHSC and the Department for Work and Pensions – to formulate a future research strategy.